shanemcdo/flip/README.md

 ## Search string arguments
 #### case
-pass value `upper` to force the case to be all upper and `lower` to force the case to be all lower.
+Pass value `upper` to force the case to be all upper and `lower` to force the case to be all lower.
 #### prefix
-the text that will be displayed before the yes.
+The text that will be displayed before the yes.
 #### postfix
 The text that will be displayed after the yes.
 #### fontSize